Broline77/Canvas/README.md

 * Create a new branch: git checkout -b feature/your-feature
 * Make your changes and commit them: git commit -m 'Add feature'
 * Push to the branch: git push origin feature/your-feature
-* Submit a pull request. ⭐😊
+* Submit a pull request.

-##Frontend still in devolopment🔧
+## Frontend still in devolopment🔧